 or modern technologies, in the traditional way, just like the “mascareri” (mask makers) have been doing since the XIII century, creating models for the parties and the Carnival of the Venetian aristocracy.

 I started back in 1979, when the Carnival was re-discovered thanks to the Biennale.
-Me and a bunch of guys started then making our first masks, that was the spark that disclosed to us the “world” of masks.
+I and a bunch of guys started then making our first masks, that was the spark that disclosed to us the “world” of masks.

 It is essential, in Venice, to identify the papier-mache mask because we are now surrounded by “made in China” shops and products made out of plastic or synthetic materials, which have nothing to do with our tradition.